ministryofjustice/prison-visits-2/README.md

 ### `SMTP_USERNAME`, `SMTP_PASSWORD`, `SMTP_HOSTNAME`, `SMTP_PORT`, `SMTP_DOMAIN`

-These configure email delivery in the production environment.
+These configure email delivery in the production environment. `SMTP_DOMAIN` is also used when generating the `no-reply@` address and the `feedback@` stand-in address used when submitting feedback without an email address to Zendesk.

 ## Files to be created on deployment